civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(2)** Clause 241(4)(d)(xx.1)(A) of the Act is replaced by the following:

-    the Department of Employment and Social Development, the Department of Health or **the Department of Public Works and Government Services**, solely for the purpose of the administration or enforcement of the Canadian Dental Care Plan established under the authority of the `Department of Health Act` in respect of dental service for individuals, or
+    the Department of Employment and Social Development, the Department of Health or the Department of Public Works and Government Services, solely for the purpose of the administration or enforcement of the Canadian Dental Care Plan established under the authority of the `Department of Health Act` in respect of dental service for individuals, or

 ### Section 66